CollinsVan/final-project/README.md

 #
 How to download the game:

-Browser copy the link below and download the full folder, or copy the file path to a program that supports running python code.

-(PyCharm or VScode is recommended)
+Browsers copy the link below to access our project repository.
+You can choose to fork our project code to your repository.

+Open your programming software, PyCharm or VScode is recommended, and use “Git-clone” to paste the above link to the “URL”.

+Now you have all the files of our project.

 https://github.com/CollinsVan/final-project.git
 #